 The Occupational Health Internship Program (OHIP) is a national summer internship dedicated to helping students learn about the field of occupational safety and health (OSH) from those most at stake: working people.

-Since 2004, OHIP has played a crucial role in training, mentoring, and inspiring a new generation of OSH professionals, as well as providing worker organizations and unions with resources to strengthen their health and safety efforts to prevent job injury and illness.
+Since 2004, OHIP has played a crucial role in training, mentoring, and inspiring a new generation of OSH professionals as well as provide worker organizations and unions resources to strengthen their health and safety efforts.

-OHIP interns have played a vital role in some of the most exciting worker health and safety movements across the country.
-Teams of two students are placed with a union or worker organization to work on a project to investigate job-related health and safety problems among workers, often of new immigrant groups, employed in an under-served or a high hazard job.
+Teams of two students are placed with a union or worker organization to work on projects that investigate job-related health and safety problems among workers, often of new immigrant groups, employed in an under-served or a high hazard job.

 Projects are designed to maximize contact between workers and interns.
 Through this process, interns gain a better understanding of the complexity of the work environment from the workers’ perspective.
 At the same time, it empowers workers and strengthens their investigative and technical skills.
 As a relationship of trust is built between interns and workers, both gain a better understanding of the underlying political and economic forces that create job conditions.

 At the end of the project, teams provide a “give back” product to the workers and their “host” union or worker organization, present their summer project at a NIOSH national videoconference, and produce a final report.

 Graduate and undergraduate students can apply; some stipends are restricted to US citizens.
-Non-US citizens must supply documentation of permission to work in the US.
-Undergraduates must have completed two years of college (i.e. juniors and seniors only).
+Non-U.S. citizens must supply documentation of permission to work in the U.S. Undergraduates must have completed two years of college (i.e. juniors and seniors only).
 Recent graduates cannot be out of school for more than six months prior to the start of OHIP (i.e. students are not eligible if they graduated prior to December 2017) See Eligibility for more details.

 OHIP seeks students with experience or interest in working with unions or social justice organizations, are organized and self-starting, have good team skills and ideally speak a second language of new immigrant workers: Spanish, Tagalog, Vietnamese, etc. We encourage students from minority and recent immigrant groups to apply.